bitcoin/bitcoin/README.md

 ## Server Nodes

 Crown uses two types of server nodes to build and protect its network — Systemnodes and Masternodes.
 Each of these dedicated servers are unique and provide vital infrastructure.
-By creating and running them, you can help our community grow while consistently earning Crown tokens as a reward.
-Here’s a brief description of each:
+By creating and running them, you can help our community grow while consistently earning CRW as a reward.

 ### Masternodes